Cross-Cutting Theme:

 Flow-MER stakeholder engagement and communication activities are all about sharing information and knowledge about the science and practice of managing water for the environment.
 We want our stakeholders to have confidence in, and to use, the information generated through Flow-MER.
 Our team is committed to inspiring, enabling and building the collaboration capabilities of Flow-MER team members, CEWH staff and key stakeholders, to deliver and communicate meaningful, culturally appropriate and inclusive information on environmental water outcomes.

-Activities will be informed by expert scientific advice, and based on relationships between the Flow-MER Project team, the CEWH, State government agencies, and community and Indigenous groups.
-This targeted approach will build stakeholder relationships that will support the Flow-MER Program and ensure outcomes are thoughtfully and professionally shared for greatest impact.
+Activities are informed by expert scientific advice, and based on relationships between Flow-MER, CEWH, state and territory government agencies, and community and First Nations groups.
+This targeted approach builds stakeholder relationships that support Flow-MER and ensure outcomes are thoughtfully and professionally shared for greatest impact.

 Our approach